 - Practice basic server security.

-- Lock down your firewalls manually or by using a service such as Dome9 or CloudPassage®.
+- Lockdown your firewalls manually or by using a service like Dome9 or CloudPassage®.

 Take the following security measures at the application level:

-- Secure user authentication manually or by using a tool like Stormpath®.
+- Secure user authentication manually or with a tool like Stormpath®.

-- Secure application communication by using Secure Sockets Layer (SSL).
+- Secure application communication with Secure Sockets Layer (SSL).